Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement: Abstract

 \section{Abstract}

 Fine-tuning deep neural networks pre-trained on large scale datasets is one of the most practical transfer learning paradigm given limited quantity of training samples.
-To obtain better generalization, using the starting point as the reference, either through weights or features, has been successfully applied to transfer learning as a regularizer.
-However, due to the domain discrepancy between the source and target tasks, there exists obvious risk of negative transfer.
+To obtain better generalization, using the starting point as the reference (SPAR), either through weights or features, has been successfully applied to transfer learning as a regularizer.
+However, due to the domain discrepancy between the source and target task, there exists obvious risk of negative transfer in a straightforward manner of knowledge preserving.
 In this paper, we propose a novel transfer learning algorithm, introducing the idea of \underline{T}arget-awareness \underline{RE}presentation \underline{D}isentanglement (\TheName), where the relevant knowledge with respect to the target task is disentangled from the original source model and used as a regularizer during fine-tuning the target model.
-Experiments on various real world datasets show that our method stably improves the standard fine-tuning by more than 2\% in average. \TheName\ also outperforms other state-of-the-art transfer learning regularizers such as \LTWOSP, \AT, \DELTA, and \BSS.
+Specifically, we design two alternative methods, maximizing the Maximum Mean Discrepancy (Max-MMD) and minimizing the mutual information (Min-MI), for the representation disentanglement.
+Experiments on various real world datasets show that our method stably improves the standard fine-tuning by more than 2\% in average. \TheName\ also outperforms related state-of-the-art transfer learning regularizers such as \LTWOSP, \AT, \DELTA, and \BSS.